ZYSBplan/AutoCompletionLocal/vsc-extension-quickstart.md

 ## Go further

-* Reduce the extension size and imp
+* Reduce the extension size and improve the startup time by [bundling your extension](https://code.visua